Hive-Academy/roocode-generator/task-tracking/TSK-007/EnhanceProjectAnalysis/code-review.md

 ## Manual Testing Results

-Manual testing was performed by running the command `npm start -- generate -- --generators memory-bank`.
-The command failed with a JSON validation error: "Invalid ProjectContext: JSON validation failed: structure Unrecognized key(s) in object: 'definedFunctions', 'definedClasses'".
-This indicates that the LLM successfully included the new fields in its response, but the application's schema validation logic is using an outdated schema that does not recognize these fields.
+Manual testing was performed by running `npm run build` followed by `npm run -- generate -- --generators memory-bank`.
+The command executed successfully without the schema validation error observed in the previous review round.
+This confirms that the application can now correctly process the LLM response containing the `definedFunctions` and `definedClasses` fields.

 ## Code Quality Assessment